 There is no need to spend every day money on expensive activities.
 Here's some fun and free stuff!

 Cliff Diving.
 While many people go to Ariels Point and pay a fortune for drinks and cliff diving, here is the free version: Walk all the way to the end of the beach of Station 1, then along the water on the rocks.
 Halfway before the path turns right (leads to Diniwid Beach) you'll see dozens of kids jumping from the rocks.
 If kids can do it, you might be able to do it as well!
-My friend Tom did it (photo on the left) several times.
-Please don't dive, the water can be shallow sometimes.
+But please don't dive, the water can be shallow sometimes.

 Enjoy the sunset.
 Boracay has one of the most spectacular sunsets I've ever seen.
 Don't take it for granted.
 Every night offers a different stunning view.